This article provides general information about Thunderbird.

 Who makes Thunderbird?

-Thunderbird is developed, tested, translated and supported by volunteers plus paid staff.
+Thunderbird is developed, tested, translated and supported by volunteers, plus paid staff at MZLA.
 Thunderbird is a community driven project, because the project is overseen by the Thunderbird Council, which is elected by the Thunderbird Community.
-Thunderbird development is made possible by funds donated by the Thunderbird community.
+Thunderbird development is made possible by funds donated by the Thunderbird community to MZLA.

-- Thunderbird is completely independent of the Mozilla Corporation, the makers of Firefox.
-But the Mozilla Coperation supports Thunderbird by hosting many of the Thunderbird infrastructure and resources.
+- The Thunderbird community and company (MZLA) is completely independent of the Mozilla Corporation, the makers of Firefox.
+But the Mozilla Corporation supports Thunderbird by hosting many of the Thunderbird infrastructure and resources.

 Why should I use Thunderbird?